Here is a page dedicated to questions frequently asked by our customers.

 What is an Energy Performance Certificate?

 An EPC is a measure of the energy efficiency of a building as well as the environmental impact as measured by CO2 emissions.
 The EPC provides 'A' to 'G' ratings for the building, with 'A' being the most energy efficient and 'G' being the least efficient.
-To date, most buildings will be either a 'D' or 'E' rating , with those built to the 2006 building regulations typically achieving a 'B' rating.
+Buildings built from 2006 typically achieve a much higher rating due to modern standards of insulation.

 An EPC will provide a Recommendation Report that offers advice and suggestions on how to further improve energy efficiency.
-This will ultimately have a positive impact on reducing CO2 emissions.
+This will ultimately have a positive impact on reducing CO2 emissions, and running costs for the home.

 What is cold roof?